molily/molily.de/_posts/2020-11-21-testing-angular.md

 That is why some experts deem integration tests more valuable and recommend that you spend most of your testing efforts on this level.

 In Angular, the difference between unit and integration tests is sometimes subtle.
-A unit test typically focusses on a single Angular Component, Directive, Service, Pipe etc. Dependencies are replaced with fakes.
+A unit test typically focusses on a single Angular Component, Directive, Service, Pipe, etc. Dependencies are replaced with fakes.
 An integration test spans one Component together with its children and possibly connected Services as well.
 It is also possible to write a test that integrates all parts of an Angular Module.

 <table class="testing-levels-table">
 <caption>Comparison of software testing levels</caption>